JudeYu99/academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Yu Zhu is an undergraduate student majoring in Bioinformatics at Soochow University (PRC) since 2018.
+Yu Zhu is an undergraduate student majoring in Bioinformatics at Soochow University, China since 2018.

 Under the guidance of Prof. **Guang Hu** and Prof. **Zhongjie Liang**, he is now focusing on how to integrate bioinformatics and biophysics methods to have an insight into protein dynamics, and how to use structural information for the construction of protein-protein interaction networks.
 Also, supervised by Prof. **Bairong Shen** at Institutes for Systems Genetics, West China Hospital, he stablished the risk factors database for neurodegenerative diseases ([NDDRF](http://sysbio.org.cn/NDDRF/index.html)) together with other group members.